dbierer/php-class-notes/php-security-notes-2019.md

 * 6: Consider resetting the password + use out-of-band notification (i.e. email)
 * 7: if a high level of abuse is noted, extreme measures are called for: i.e. total lockout at IP level
 * 8: Generate random temporary redirect pages if excessive failed logins are detected.
 Add random ipsum lorem to the temporary pages to further confuse automated attack systems.
+* 9: Add random hidden content to the return HTML to further confuse automated attack systems

 ## XSS:
 * 1: escape, validate, filter all input